-[CentOS] selinux stuff - I just don't get -- "outgoing firewalls
+[CentOS] selinux stuff - I just don't get -- "outgoing firewalls are broken"

 Bryan J. Smith